14 things you’ve probably forgotten about the 2014 World Cup

 Alex Song had already earned the Song family its third World Cup red card for an elbow on Croatia's Mario Mandzukic that Macho Man Randy Savage would have been proud of.
 Cameroon were already 4-0 down in injury time in this group game.
 It couldn’t get much worse for the Indomitable Lions, could it?

-Oh, it could.
+Oh, yes it could.
 Benoit Assou-Ekotto headbutted team-mate Benjamin Moukandjo, before Pierre Webo got between his fellow Lions.
 The brawlers began round two in the tunnel before Samuel Eto’o intervened.
-Humiliating.

 3. Revenge for Rene

-Roger Milla famously undid a Colombian keeper at Italia ’90.
-The hip-wiggling Cameroonian was, however, overtaken by one in Brazil.
-Faryd Mondragon, at 43 years and three days, came on against Japan to outrank Milla and become the oldest player in World Cup history.
-(At least until 45-year-old Essam El-Hadary will beat him for Egypt in 2018).
+Roger Milla famously undid a Colombian keeper in Rene Higuita at the 1990 World Cup, but the hip-wiggling Cameroonian was overtaken by one in Brazil.
+Faryd Mondragon, at 43 years and three days, came on against Japan to replace Milla as the oldest player in World Cup history (at least until Egypt’s 45-year-old shot-stopper Essam El-Hadary knocks him off top spot this summer).

 4. Bite leads to a breakthrough

-Italy required just a point.
-Uruguay required the full three to escape Group D with Costa Rica.
-In the 79th minute, with the game scoreless, Luis Suarez made Giorgio Chiellini his third career bite victim after Otman Bakkal and Branislav Ivanovic.
-The Italy No.3 collapsed to the floor in pain.
-Uruguay's No.9 scandalously fell to the floor, clutching his face, faking a collision.
+Italy required only a point, while Uruguay needed the full three to escape Group D with Costa Rica.
+With the game still scoreless with 11 minutes left on the clock, Luis Suarez made Giorgio Chiellini his third career bite victim after Otman Bakkal and Branislav Ivanovic.

-When Chiellini returned to his feet, he yanked his shirt down – Gaston Ramirez was pulling his opponent’s jersey back up – to reveal the bite marks on his shoulder.
-But the referee waved play on.
-Less than a minute after the Italian players pleaded incredulously with the official, Uruguay won a corner from which Diego Godin headed home the game's only goal.
+When Chiellini returned to his feet, he yanked his shirt down to reveal the bite marks on his shoulder, but the referee waved play on.
+Less than a minute after the Italian players pleaded incredulously with the official, Uruguay won a corner from which Diego Godin headed home the winning goal.

-FIFA slapped Suarez with the longest suspension they had ever handed out for a World Cup incident (nine internationals), but Italy were out of the competition.

 5. Tears and beers

-Small consolations did come from Wayne Rooney scoring his maiden goal in the competition at the 10th time of asking, and Luke Shaw becoming the youngest player to feature at Brazil 2014 – but that’s clutching at straws.
-Brazilian bar staff were, nevertheless, tickled and impressed that the English would order litre bottles of lager – designed to share – per person.
-Well, they did have sorrows to drown.
+Brazilian bar staff were nevertheless tickled and impressed that English supporters would order litre bottles of lager – designed to share – per person.
+Well, they did have considerable sorrows to drown.

 6. Behrami survives knockdown to help land knockout

 Valon Behrami endured a forgettable Germany 2006, and an even worse South Africa 2010.
-In Switzerland’s opener against Ecuador in 2014, with the game poised at 1-1 after 93 minutes, the Yugoslavia-born midfielder ran the risk of conceding a penalty.
-Yet, hyperextending his leg, he made an impeccably-timed sliding challenge to deny Ecuador’s Michael Arroyo a clear-cut opportunity to win the game.
+In Switzerland’s opener against Ecuador in 2014, with the game poised at 1-1 after 93 minutes, the Yugoslavia-born midfielder ran the risk of conceding a penalty when he went to ground – but his tackle was perfectly timed to deny los Amarillos.

-The bleached-blond Behrami leapt to his feet and charged upfield, only to be bulldozed to the ground in midfield.
+The bleach-blond Behrami then leapt to his feet and charged upfield, only to be bulldozed to the ground in midfield.
 Following a couple of forward rolls, Behrami – remarkably and refreshingly – leapt to his feet again and fed the ball out wide.
-Just 19 seconds after Behrami’s last-ditch tackle, Haris Seferovic had snatched victory for the Swiss.
+Just 19 seconds after the midfielder’s last-ditch tackle, Haris Seferovic had snatched victory for the Swiss.

 7. Mount Navas